nocalhost/nocalhost.github.io/docs/config/config-deployment-quickstart.md

   resourcePath: [ "manifest/templates" ]
 ```

-The directory is as follows, and the only change is the `config.yaml` under  `.nocalhost `.
+The directories are as follows, `.nocalhost` folder is created in the root directory, and `config.yaml` file is under the folder.

 ```shell
 ├── .nocalhost